influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/triggerTemplate.md

 withHost(host)
 ```

-Host URL of the OpenWhisk.
+"Host URL of the OpenWhisk."

 ### fn openWhisk.withNamespace